Divorce is not easy, but living with domestic violence is harder.

 Domestic Violence as the Reason for Divorce

 If you are the victim of domestic violence and seeking to divorce your abusive partner, there are plenty of resources to help you make the split from your spouse.
 Colorado law is on your side.
-When you contact your family lawyer or experienced divorce attorney, they can help you get a no-contact order, also known as a protection order or restraining order, and provide legal protection for you.
+When you contact your family lawyer, they can help you get a no-contact order, also known as a protection order or restraining order, and provide legal protection for you.

 Here are a few things you should know about how domestic violence may affect your divorce.